DoctorEww/software-assurance/Design.md

   - *Threat ID: 9* - Adam
     - Threat Name: 1.0 Bitwarden Desktop Application May be Subject to Elevation of Privilege Using Remote Code Execution
-    - Justification: Input validation and sanitization.
+    - Justification: Input validation and sanitization is used to disallow remote code execution.
     - Existing Mitigations:
     - Notable Gap:

   - *Threat ID: 10* - Adam
     - Threat Name: Elevation by Changing the Execution Flow in 1.0 Bitwarden Desktop Application
-    - Justification: Input validation and sanitization
+    - Justification: Input validation and sanitization is used to ensure data is sanitized before entering the program flow.
     - Existing Mitigations:
     - Notable Gap: